hyejung0/wait_for_test_v11/SAP/SAP_v1.md

 3. For each consecutive week after the index date, create a binary indicator variable indicating who initiated 1L therapy before receiving any useful test is out.
 (Cohort identification)
-4. Create baseline covariates as listed in @ref(sec-appA)
+4. Create baseline covariates as listed in @ref(appA)
     1.  report the percent missing of each variable overall by exposure group as in @ref(tab:baseline-missing-mock)
 5. For each consecutive week after the index date, a long dataset is